superrob/Sculpto/README.md

 Version 2 runs on an external 1GB SD Card attached to the Linkit Smart board.

-The SDcard is encrypted is encrypted (Sigh..) using AES with a 256 bit randomly generated key stored in flash memory.
+The SDcard is encrypted (Sigh..) using AES with a 256 bit randomly generated key stored in flash memory.
 Making each SD Card uniquely encrypted.

 MD5 sums are saved of each file on the SD Card and compared at boot time.
 A backup will be restored should any file show any modification, accidental or intended.